dhee-tree/Team-19/README.md

 ## Guide
 This project contains guides to speed up development and deployment.
 - [Getting Started](#getting-started) - Instructions for deploying WoodLess on your web server.
-- [Database](./WoodLess/database) - Instructions and information on WoodLess' database management.
+- [Database](./WoodLess/database) - Instructions and information on WoodLess' database.
 - For Laravel or other built-in features, please refer to the [relevant documentation](https://laravel.com/docs/10.x).

 ## Getting Started